danjos2/danjos2.github.io/486_project2.md

 ## Description

 This project focuses on COVID-19 data at the county-level in Texas.
-More than 3 millions residents in rural communities throughout Texas have little to no access to proper health care facilities.
-The goal of this project is to show the spatial distribution of hospitals in Texas and how far residents with COVID-19 in rural communities have to travel to get this supportive care.
+An interactive map and a time series heat map GIF was created from my analysis.
+Data was obtained from the New York Times COVID-19 and all maps were created in QGIS.
+My final project will combine the interactive map with different plots to make a COVID-19 dashboard for Texas.